devanshudighe/CMPE283/Assignment-2/Readme.md

 3) Understood where to make code changes required for the assignment from Video 5.
 4) Made changes in the vmx_handle_exit function of the vmx.c file to calculate the number of exits by using the atomic_inc function.
 Atomic variables were used to make the system concurrent.
 The atomic variable was initialized in cpuid.c and exported in vmx.c using the export_symbol function.
 5) Added the leaf function in the cpuid.c file in the kvm_emulate_cpuid function.
 Stored the number of exits in eax, high 32 bits in ebx and low32 bits in ecx as required by the assignment.
 6) Tested the program by using an inner VM using the virt-manager and qemu.
+The nested VM was installed using an ISO file.
 Installed the cpuid package to test the functionality with the command mentioned in the assignment.

 ## Questions